rexcoleman/Hybrid-Data-Science-Methodology-Titanic/README.md

 ## Executive Summary

 Welcome to my Framework for Solving Data Science Problems repository.
-This repository showcases a project that not only demonstrates my data science skills but also outlines a comprehensive framework for solving data science problems.
-The project is inspired by one of the most popular notebooks on Kaggle, leveraging best-in-class methodologies to create a reliable foundation for solving data science problems.
+This repository provides a comprehensive framework for solving data science problems.
+The project builds upon one of the most popular [Kaggle notebooks](https://www.kaggle.com/code/ldfreeman3/a-data-science-framework-to-achieve-99-accuracy), leveraging best-in-class methodologies to create a reliable foundation for solving data science problems.
 By reproducing and substantially building upon this work, I aim to illustrate the value of learning from top practitioners while also solving one of the most important problems in data science: how to be methodical.

 Rushing into a data science project without a structured approach can lead to numerous problems, which can severely impact project success, cost, and outcomes.
 This project addresses these issues by implementing a well-defined framework and best practices ensuring thorough problem understanding, effective data preprocessing, and robust model evaluation.